tibotix/vscode-definition-autocompletion/README.md

 # C/C++ Definition Autocompletion

-**Autocomplete function definitions from already declared function signatures.**
+**Autocomplete function definitions from declared functions on the fly.**

 <br>